NVIDIA/NeMo-Run/docs/guides/ray.md

 | Best for | Debugging, notebooks, iterative dev, hyper-param sweeps that reuse workers | CI/CD pipelines, scheduled training/eval, one-off runs |
 | Resource efficiency | Great when you launch many jobs interactively | Great when you just need results & want resources freed asap |

-**Rules of thumb**
+### When to Use Each Approach

+**Choose RayCluster when you want:**

+- A long-lived playground for interactive development
-• Pick **RayCluster** when you want a long-lived playground: start it once, poke around with the Ray CLI or a Jupyter notebook, submit multiple Ray Jobs yourself, and tear it down when you're done.
+- To start once, explore with Ray CLI or Jupyter notebooks
+- To submit multiple Ray jobs manually
+- To tear down when you're completely done

+**Choose RayJob when you need:**

-• Pick **RayJob** when you simply need *"run this script with N GPUs and tell me when you're done"* – the backend spins up a transient cluster, runs the entrypoint, collects logs/status, and cleans everything up automatically.
+- Simple "run this script with N GPUs and tell me when you're done"

-## 1. Mental model
+- Automatic cluster lifecycle management
+- Results collection and cleanup without manual intervention

+## Core Concepts

+NeMo Run abstracts Ray cluster and job management through two main classes:

 | Object      | What it abstracts | Back-ends supported |
 |-------------|-------------------|---------------------|
 | `run.ray.cluster.RayCluster` | Lifecycle of a Ray **cluster** (create ⇒ wait ⇢ status ⇢ port-forward ⇢ delete). | `KubeRayExecutor`, `SlurmExecutor` |
 | `run.ray.job.RayJob`         | Lifecycle of a Ray **job**   (submit ⇒ monitor ⇢ logs ⇢ cancel). | same |

-The two helpers share a uniform API; the chosen *Executor* decides whether we talk to the **KubeRay** operator (K8s) or a **Slurm** job under the hood.
+Both helpers share a uniform API, with the chosen *Executor* determining whether we communicate with the **KubeRay** operator (Kubernetes) or a **Slurm** job under the hood.

 ```mermaid
 classDiagram